How does cold weather affect your car battery?

 When you turn the ignition key to start your car, everything depends on the battery hidden somewhere in your car's engine compartment.
 Car batteries usually don't have to work very hard in warm weather, but when wintery conditions arrive, the engine is harder to turn over, so the battery has to work harder.

-Last year, NRMA roadside assistance and our battery technicians responded to over 400,000 calls for flat batteries, so we're here if you need us.
+With over 400,000 flat battery callouts responded to last year, our NRMA roadside assistance and battery technicians have seen it all so you can trust our expertise to get you back on the road if you need us.
 There are, however, some things you can do to prevent issues and extend your battery's life.

 Temperature plays an important role in the performance of your battery